 If I propose volunteering in nonprofits, I may have to tell them about it, because if I’m volunteering somewhere it’s to be in their interest more than mine.
 I already told one, although I think that organization’s head assumed I meant to be self-promotional and therefore didn’t believe it.
 (When I gave her an article I’d written and for which I was bylined and told her so, she looked it over and then asked who wrote it.)
 I doubt anyone who knows the author would care to have me step through their door.
 Partly because of that, I largely limit myself to volunteering remotely and doing less.

 My being a cheapskate likely led one or two other people to think I had to be stealing to break even.
 Like when I didn’t have a phone and offered to get someone a phone book.
 Many people perhaps think that the minimum cost of living has to be at least half of what they spend for themselves, and I may spend a lot less than their particular half.
-But also one of them invited me to a fundraising party at a political candidate’s home, where I generally made a pest of myself trying to find a volunteer task until they gave me something out in the building hallway, probably to shut me up and not embarrass them by visibly working when they’re lounging in comfy furniture.
+But also one of them invited me to a fundraising party at a leader’s home, where I generally made a pest of myself trying to find a volunteer task until they gave me something out in the building hallway, probably to shut me up and not embarrass them by visibly working when they’re lounging in comfy furniture.
 The invitation was hardly consistent with really thinking I steal.
 If it was believed, someone would have reported me somewhere, but I doubt they bothered.
 So the thoughts of criminality simply came casually.